 Being a mum of only human proportions it has taken me a few days to get to this understanding and empathetic stance on M’s plight!
 At first I was just cross with her because there are deadlines on a weekday morning.
 T has to be at school, I have to be at work and society demands that we be dressed in order to leave the house.

 Two pieces of information arose this week that helped me to plan and manage the issue.
 Because once a pattern is set-up, and the small issue has become a bigger, predictable pattern of behaviour, then I can reflect on the problem and my response to it, and find a better way to deal with it.
 There is generally a better result than the initial shouting, conflict and frustration strategies that come most easily!

 To add to my empathy with M, I happened upon a resource whilst I was searching for some new parenting-blogs and materials.
 I was already in a place of noting that the pattern of behaviour seemed to be firmly in place and knowing that I now needed to do something different in my response.
 If I kept my response the same, M’s behaviour pattern would remain the same and we’d be in a spiral of conflict.
 At times when I need to reflect, I pick a book from my shelves at random, read a paragraph or chapter and it stimulates my brain with new ideas and I find a different way.
-This time, whilst reading a blog I was referred to the following resource Parent Learning Club – Happy Child Guide and it gave me the food for new thought that I needed.
-I read the following from the book:
+This time, I read the following:

 Try this out the next time your child does something that upsets you…

 1. First empathize with your child and practice ―non-reaction.

 2. Then ask them what they‘re doing.